Table of Contents

 The First step to tackling this problem is to understand and convince yourself that you cannot expect the perfect trade.
 Every time you stick to your plan and are about to trade, train yourself to not expect the trade to be perfect.

-Even if there is a lot of chatter, never listen to any member of your trading community when they tell you you should have stayed longer.
+Even if there is a lot of chatter, never listen to any member of your trading community when they tell you that you should have stayed longer.
 Opinions are fine when they’re productive, but there’s nothing to gain from critical hindsight.
-Sure it might have helped on the last trade but on the next trade it could ruin you.
+Sure it might have helped on the last trade but on the next trade, it could ruin you.